rrDumpTruck/Obsidian.Vault/L - Opportunity.md

 	A place for the lowborn activities of the modern age.
 Gambling, sex work, hard drugs and black market dealings with the local wildlife.

 ### -The Pathfinder's Guild
-	The place where all pathfinders working in The Howling Plateau must sign up
+	The place where all pathfinders working in The Howling Plateau must register their group

 -The Consortium